FX 101: Using FX for portfolio diversification

 Diversification is the only free lunch in investing, and it is the process of spreading your investments across asset classes, sectors, countries and industries to lower your portfolio risk.
 The goal of diversification is to minimize the impact of any single investment's poor performance on the overall portfolio.

 However, the use of FX to add diversification to portfolios has been under-acknowledged, given the high volatility and complexity in trading FX.
 Despite these challenges, FX can still play a key role in portfolio diversification.
-This is especially important in the current environment of persistently high inflation which can negatively impact returns of both equities and bonds.
+That said, it is crucial to note that trading in FX markets comes with significant risks.
+These include potential high volatility, geopolitical factors influencing currency fluctuations, and leverage risks.
+For example, adverse movements in exchange rates could lead to substantial losses, especially in times of economic uncertainty such as persistently high inflation.

 Below are the ways in which FX can add diversification to your portfolio.